bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/BareosPrograms.rst

 An interesting aspect of restoring a catalog backup using :command:`bscan` is that the backup was made while Bareos was running and writing to a tape.
 At the point the backup of the catalog is made, the tape Bareos is writing to will have say 10 files on it, but after the catalog backup is made, there will be 11 files on the tape Bareos is writing.
 This there is a difference between what is contained in the backed up catalog and what is actually on the tape.
 If after restoring a catalog, you attempt to write on the same tape that was used to backup the catalog, Bareos will detect the difference in the number of files registered in the catalog compared to what is on the tape, and will mark the tape in error.

 There are two solutions to this problem.
 The first is possibly the simplest and is to mark the volume as Used before doing any backups.
 The second is to manually correct the number of files listed in the Media record of the catalog.
-This procedure is documented elsewhere in the manual and involves using the :strong:`update volume` command in :command:`bconsole`.
+This procedure is documented elsewhere in the manual and involves using the :bcommand:`update volume` command in :command:`bconsole`.

 Using bscan to Correct the Volume File Count
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^